drupalprojects/kalatheme/README.txt

  https://drupal.org/node/2167223
  https://drupal.org/node/2167225

+ * Accessibility (Coming soon!)
+ Kalatheme strives to provide and improve accessibiltiy for all users.
+Please report issues with the tag a11y.

 * SASS and COMPASS Support
  https://drupal.org/node/2167227